Frequently Asked Questions

 Q. How do students register for classes?

 - Schedules for incoming New Students in their first semester of college are prepared by the Registrar’s Office based upon the student's selection of a major, class availability, and placement testing.

 - Incoming Transfer Students will work with a member of their academic department or the Office of Academic Advisement and Student Development to create their initial schedule.

 - Returning students should meet with their academic advisor to discuss their course selection for each semester.
 Once courses have been selected, all students use the Millersville Access System, MAX, to schedule their classes.

 Q. When are incoming students assigned an Academic Advisor?

-- An academic advisor is usually assigned to incoming students in mid-August.
-Students with questions about their schedules or courses prior to then should contact their academic department or the Registrar's Office to discuss.
+- An academic advisor is usually assigned to incoming students in the first few weeks of classes.
+Students with questions about their schedules or courses prior to then should contact their academic department chairperson or the Registrar's Office to discuss.